 The voice of educated patient advocates must be part of all levels of health care decision-making which affects their lives.
 Patient participation has been a tenet of the National Breast Cancer Coalition (NBCC) since its inception.
 NBCC continues to work to ensure that educated patient advocates who represent a constituency have a meaningful “seat at the table” in all levels of health care decision making which affects their lives.

-Educated patient advocates provide a unique perspective that cannot be offered by others.
-They are the ones who ultimately receive health care services and, along with their families, are required to navigate the complexities of the health insurance system.
-They have no agenda in the scientific community other than looking for the best science; they have no conflict of interest.
-Their perspective cannot be duplicated by the doctors who care for them or the scientists who search for answers, even if these doctors and scientists are patients too.
+Educated patient advocates provide a unique perspective that others cannot offer.
+They are the ones who ultimately receive health care services and, along with their families, are required to navigate the complexities of the health insurance and healthcare delivery systems.
+They have no agenda in the scientific community other than looking for the best science and saving lives they have no conflict of interest.
+Their perspective cannot be duplicated by the doctors who care for them or the scientists searching for answers, even if these doctors and scientists are patients.
 A lay advocate perspective is key to moving forward to the end of breast cancer.

 Patient Advocates must: